Scott-Sampson/Factorio-Personal-Tweaks/README.md

 <li>50 each of coal, iron plates, copper plates, and stone.</li>
 </ul>

-\**Not sure this is needed any longer, due to changes in 0.15
+\**Not sure this is needed any longer, due to changes in 0.15 will experiment and possibly remove...